 - We welcome the work of other groups within the congregation who are also seeking ways to care for creation.
 The Men’s Group has a robust program of study and action.
 We are honored to work with the organizers of special events like the Shrove Tuesday pancake supper as they work to make them fully compostable.

 - Installation and dedication of a 12 kW solar panel array on rear-roof in 2015 that generates about 85% of the church’s annual electricity needs.

-- Completion of an Energy Audit by Mass.
-Interfaith Power and Light to identify areas for future carbon footprint reduction.
+- Completion of an Environmental Stewardship Assessment by Massachusetts Interfaith Power and Light to identify areas for future carbon footprint reduction.

 - Installation of high-efficiency windows in the sanctuary, increased insulation, and LED lights in the parking lot, with the assistance of two Diocesan ‘Green Grants’ and funds from a recent Capital Campaign.

-- Inauguration of the Parish Garden, providing opportunities for children and adults to interact with the natural world and grow fresh vegetables, reminding us all of God’s bounty.
+- Inauguration of the Parish Garden, providing opportunities for children and adults to interact with the natural world, reminding us all of God’s bounty.